 - Not leak-prone

 RECHARGEABLE C BATTERIES

 Rechargeable C batteries are of such chemistries as Lithium-ion, Lithium Polymer, and other Lithium-based variants.
 Nickel Cadmium (NiCad) and Nickel Metal Hydride (NiMH).
-Unlike the primary variants, the C-size rechargeable batteries are convenient for most people as these last longer than the disposable ones.
-As the term implies, you will need a compatible charger for your respective C rechargeable battery.
-You can buy rechargeable C batteries with charger in combo packs in most convenience stores, direct suppliers, and battery wholesalers.
+Unlike the primary variants, the rechargeable C batteries are convenient for most people as these are more reliable because of its durability than the disposable ones.
+As the term implies, you will need a compatible charger for your respective C-size rechargeable batteries.
+You can buy a rechargeable C-size battery with charger in combo packs in most convenience stores, direct suppliers, and battery wholesalers.